 - Using a silicone spatula, stir in the flour, cinnamon, baking soda, and salt until just combined.170 g all-purpose flour, 1 teaspoon ground cinnamon, ½ teaspoon baking soda, ¼ teaspoon fine sea salt

 - Add the apples and stir until evenly incorporated.
 Transfer the batter to the prepared pan and set aside.180 g apples

 - In a small bowl, whisk together the dark brown sugar, flour, cinnamon, and salt.55 g dark brown sugar, 30 g all-purpose flour, ¼ teaspoon ground cinnamon, pinch of salt

 - Add the softened butter and, using a fork, mix until well combined and crumbles form.
 Sprinkle on top of batter in an even layer.30 g unsalted butter

 - Bake the cake for 27-30 minutes or until a toothpick inserted comes out clean and relatively crumb-free.
 Remove cake from oven and let cool while you make the vanilla glaze.

 To Make the Vanilla Glaze:

 - Add powdered sugar, milk, and vanilla to a small bowl and whisk until well combined and smooth.
 If the icing is too thin, add a little more powdered sugar; if it's too thick, add more milk.
-Drizzle glaze over warm cake and enjoy!60 g powdered sugar, 15 g milk, ½ tsp vanilla bean paste
+Drizzle glaze over warm cake and enjoy!60 g powdered sugar, 15 g milk, ½ teaspoon vanilla bean paste

 MikeBakesNYC LLC owns the copyright on all images and text and does not allow for its original recipes and pictures to be reproduced anywhere other than at this website unless authorization is given.
 If you enjoyed the recipe and would like to publish it on your site, please re-write it in your own words, and link back to my site and recipe page.
 Read my Disclosure page.
 This post may contain affiliate links.